 Begging is never a choice: Manoj Kumar

-Manoj Kumar hails from Barganwa village of Pisawan block, 35 km from
+Manoj Kumar hails from a remote village called Barganwa of Pisawan block, about 35 km from

 the Sitapur district.
 He was orphaned at the tender age of seven.